Netflix dominates Golden Globes with 34 nominations, while women directors are shut out—again

 - 4 Best Motion Picture (Marriage Story, The Irishman, The Two Popes, Dolemite Is My Name)

-- 5 Best Actor/Actress in a Motion Picture (Scarlett Johansson, Marriage Story; Adam Driver, Marriage Story; Anthony Hopkins, The Two Popes; Jonathan Pryce, The Two Popes; Eddie Murphy, Dolemite Is My Name)
+- 4 Best Actor/Actress in a Motion Picture (Scarlett Johansson, Marriage Story; Adam Driver, Marriage Story; Jonathan Pryce, The Two Popes; Eddie Murphy, Dolemite Is My Name)

-- 3 Best Supporting Actor/Actress in a Motion Picture (Laura Dern, Marriage Story; Al Pacino, The Irishman; Joe Pesci, The Irishman)
+- 4 Best Supporting Actor/Actress in a Motion Picture (Laura Dern, Marriage Story;

+- Anthony Hopkins, The Two Popes; Al Pacino, The Irishman; Joe Pesci, The Irishman)

 - 1 Best Director, Motion Picture (Martin Scorsese, The Irishman)